 Although we don’t always want them to remember everything (kids have a knack for recalling the most desperate of our negotiation tactics), brain boosting memory games are one of the best way to keep little minds busy and sharp as a tack to boot.
-We’ve rounded up some of our faves for every situation, from an old-school game night to impromptu activities to do on the go.
+Read on for our faves for every situation, from an old-school game night to impromptu activities to do on the go.

 Talk about memories.
 These old-school games are classics for a reason.
 Kids and adults love them, and they are perfect for a night in with the family.